 Advanced workshops may focus on specific ways to massage people who have had a stroke or heart attack; who have diabetes, Alzheimer's or other dementia, Parkinson’s disease, or arthritis; who are confined to bed or use a wheelchair; or who are dying.

 Providing massage to older adults can also psychologically affect massage therapists, especially those who work with dying people.
 Learning to deal with these issues is part of a good training program.

-massage therapists providing massage for seniors need to develop
+massage therapists who provide massage for seniors need to develop

 attitudes and professional skills that support both the therapist and